Ritchie2710/Reading-notes/README.md

 In my spare time i like to
 watch
-*sports
++sports
-*movies
++movies
-*Lego is a coping mechanism for my adhd and autism.
++Lego is a coping mechanism for my adhd and autism.

 I like to keep fit when i can and get out and about walking as i use to teach DofE.